 FlipGrid is one of the best online teaching tools and a web-based platform for educators to share videos.
-It’s intuitive and straightforward to use, with various options for teachers to create groups and share videos.
+It’s intuitive and straightforward, with various options for teachers to create groups and share videos.
 This tool is great for teachers looking for more ways to bring video into the classroom.
 We love Flip Grid because it helps teachers encourage students to learn from others, not only from the teacher.
-Students can use FlipGrid in various subjects and classes: Spanish, history, science, and even math!
+Students can use FlipGrid in various subjects and classes: Spanish, history, science, and math!

 With Nearpod, there’s no need to be tech-savvy.
-The platform is intuitive and straightforward so that anyone can use it.
+The platform is intuitive and straightforward, so that anyone can use it.
 You can enhance existing lessons by adding interactivity.
 Create your assignments from scratch.
 Assess students through real-time polling, quizzes, open-ended questions, and more.
-Then share lesson materials with students and parents to revisit and review the content at home.
+Then, share lesson materials with students and parents to revisit and review the content at home.
 All in one place!

 It is a free site where students can play games designed by teachers.
 There are over 900,000 games like Rhyming Riddles, Tongue Twisters, etc.

-Padlet is one of the popular digital bulletin boards out there.
+Padlet is one of the most popular digital bulletin boards out there.
 It’s simple and easy to use.
 Students can post their projects on the board to share with peers and teachers, or you can use Padlet as a platform for students to collaborate on projects together.
 It can create visual boards using images, text, wallpapers, Venn diagrams, etc, and can be used for reading and listening.

-Choosing the Right Teaching Tools for your Students
+Choosing the Right Teaching Tools for Your Students

 Several factors can influence which teaching tools you choose.
 Here are some of the most important ones: